Type 1 vs Type 2 Diabetes: What’s The Difference?

 Type 1 & Type 2 Diabetes: Risk Factors

-There are a number of factors that could put you on the risk of developing diabetes.
+There are a number of factors that could put you at the risk of developing diabetes.
 Some of the common ones are mentioned below.

 Risk Factors for Type 1 Diabetes